Linaro/lava/doc/v2/dispatcher-design.rst

 #.
 A NewDevice is built from the target specified (commands.py)
 #.
 A Job is generated from the YAML by the parser.
 #.
 The top level Pipeline is constructed by the parser.
 #.
-Strategy classes are initialised by the parser
+Strategy classes are initialized by the parser

    #.
 Strategy classes add the top level Action for that strategy to the top
       level pipeline.